Chinese nationalism: Internet activism

 In the 1990s, nationalists among the Chinese public were primarily connected through the internet.

 In 2005, twenty-two million Chinese netizens signed an internet petition in opposition to Japan's efforts to join the United Nations Security Council.

-In response to protests during the 2008 Olympic Torch Relay, the Chinese blogosphere became filled with nationalistic material, many of which highlighted perceived biases and inaccuracies in Western media such as photos of clashes between police and Tibetan independence protestors that took place in Nepal and India but captioned to seem as if the events happened in China.
-One such site, Anti-CNN, claimed that news channels such as CNN and BBC pushed false narratives and only reported selectively in the 2008 Tibetan unrest.
+In response to protests during the 2008 Olympic Torch Relay, the Chinese blogosphere became filled with nationalistic material, many of which highlighted perceived biases and inaccuracies in the Western media such as photos of clashes between police and Tibetan independence protestors that took place in Nepal and India but were captioned to seem as if the events happened in China.
+Student-founded website Anti-CNN claimed that news channels such as CNN and BBC pushed false narratives about and reported only selectively onn the 2008 Tibetan unrest.

 Chinese hackers have claimed to have attacked the CNN website numerous times, through the use of DDoS attacks.
 Similarly, the Yasukuni Shrine website was hacked by Chinese hackers during late 2004, and another time on 24 December 2008.

+Nationalists began developing a reputation for cross-platform online "expeditions" through their response to perceptions of Taiwanese independence sentiment in 2015–2016.
+"Expeditions" are self-organized and intense waves of cross-platform hostile communication towards individuals or groups with different political stances.

 During the 2019–2020 Hong Kong protests, in response to protestors doxing police officers and people unsupportive of the protests, some Chinese nationalists in Hong Kong responded by doxing protestors.
+A game was also created, called Everyone Hit the Traitors, in which players could beat up protestors and their financial and political backers, such as Joshua Wong, Martin Lee, and Jimmy Lai.
+The game was made in response to another game, Liberate Hong Kong, where players play as protestors fighting the police.

-During the Russo-Ukrainian War (in particular the 2022 Russian invasion of Ukraine), nationalistic netizens disseminated pro-Russian sentiments and posted pro-Russian posts across the Chinese internet.
+During the Russo-Ukrainian War (in particular the Russian invasion of Ukraine), nationalistic netizens disseminated pro-Russian sentiments and posted pro-Russian posts across the Chinese internet.
+Online representations of Russian women across the Chinese internet have been described as gendered nationalism or nationalistic sexism.
+Chinese nationalists and Russian nationalists share common anti-Western sentiments.

 Xi Jinping and the "Chinese Dream"

 As Xi Jinping solidified his control after 2012, became the General Secretary of the Chinese Communist Party, the CCP has used the phrase "Chinese Dream", to describe his overarching plans for China.
-Xi first used the phrase during a high-profile visit to the National Museum of China on 29 November 2012, where he and his Standing Committee colleagues were attending a "national revival" (民族复兴; more commonly translated "national rejuvenation" to differentiate from national awakening) exhibition.
+Xi first used the phrase during a high-profile visit to the National Museum of China on 29 November 2012, where he and his Standing Committee colleagues were attending a "national revival" (民族复兴; more commonly translated as "national rejuvenation", to differentiate from national awakening) exhibition.
 Since then, the phrase has become the signature political slogan of the Xi era.
 In the public media, the Chinese Dream and nationalism are interwoven.
 In diplomacy, the Chinese dream and nationalism have been closely linked to the Belt and Road Initiative.
 Peter Ferdinand argues that it thus becomes a dream about a future in which China "will have recovered its rightful place."